jeff-160/CTF-writeups/Gryphons CTF 2025/Kid named Jason/README.md

 <img src="images/token.png" width=600>

-When we try visiting the `/verify` endpoint with our token is that we get this error.
+When we try visiting the `/verify` endpoint with our token we get this error.

 ```
 {"error":"The specified key is an asymmetric key or x509 certificate and should not be used as an HMAC secret.","file_leak":"-----BEGIN PUBLIC KEY-----\nFAKEPUBLICKEY\n-----END PUBLIC KEY-----\n","ok":false}